Spherical Tiling by 12 Congruent Pentagons: Classification of Angle Congruent Tiling

 There is not much to classify for the angle combination $\alpha^5$.
 Basically, we assign $\alpha$ to all angles in Figure \ref{tile_pattern_pic}.
 This can be realized by the regular dodecahedron tiling.

-There are many tilings for the angle combination $\alpha^3\beta\gamma$.
+There are many angle congruent tilings for the angle combination $\alpha^3\beta\gamma$.
 Fortunately, the classification is not needed in the proof of the main theorem.
 We simply present some examples in Figure \ref{angleexamples}.
-Note that for any thick line in any tiling, we can exchange the angles $\beta$ and $\gamma$ along the line and still get a tiling.
+Note that for any thick line in any tiling, we can exchange the angles $\beta$ and $\gamma$ along the line and still get an angle congruent tiling.

 \begin{proposition} The spherical tilings by $12$ angle congruent pentagons with angles $\alpha,\alpha,\beta,\beta,\gamma$, where $\alpha=\frac{2\pi}{3}$ and $\alpha,\beta,\gamma$ are distinct, are given by Figure \ref{2a2b1cB} up to symmetry.
 Note that in the tiling on the right, we can exchange the four angles $\beta$ and $\gamma$ around any thick line and still get a tiling. \end{proposition}